 - 50 g of butter

 - Powdered sugar

 - Fresh lemon

-- Mix flour, sugar, salt, egg, egg yolks, vanilla seeds and milk.
-Some recipes will call for room temperatured eggs and milk, but I’ve noticed no difference whatsoever so do whatever is more convenient.
-Mix it really good, preferably using an electric mixer to get some air into the very liquid batter.
+- Mix flour, sugar, salt, egg, egg yolks, vanilla seeds and milk.* Mix it really good, preferably using an electric mixer to get some air into the very liquid batter.

-- Turn the oven to 190 degrees C while you leave the batter to rest.
-It needs about the time it takes an average oven to reach 190 degrees.
+- Turn the oven to 190°C while you leave the batter to rest.
+It needs about the time it takes an average oven to reach 190°C.

-- Put a cast iron pan into the oven and leat it heat up to 190 degrees.
+- Put a cast iron pan into the oven and heat it heat up to 190°C.

 - Place 50 g of butter into the pan while still in the oven.
 Now keep an eye on it so it doesn’t burn.
 When a little more than half of it has molten, take the pan out and let the rest of the butter melt outside the oven.
 This will result in half the butter being browned, getting a nice nutty flavour while the rest of the butter simply melts.
 That’s perfect.

 - Pour the batter into the center of the pan.
 You’ll see that the butter moves out to the sides, and forms a glossy ring around the batter.
 That’s what you want.